top of page

 In this article, I’ll introduce 4 of the best museums in Essaouira to add to your itinerary, whether you’re a culture vulture or an art aficionado.

-For more information about things to see and do in Morocco’s biggest city, check out my Ultimate Travel Guide to Essaouira.
+For more information about things to see and do in this coastal city, check out my Ultimate Travel Guide to Essaouira.
 If you're looking for accommodation inspiration, I've put together a list of my top picks for every budget, as well as some of the best tours in Essaouira.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!